 Accidents and Injuries

 People injured in residential facilities may be able to take action against the persons or bodies responsible for the premises if there has been a breach of duty of care.
-See Accidents.
+See Accidents and Insurance.